esonsino/mlops-practical-1/README.md

 # mlops-practical-1
 This is my first GitHub repository.

-This is ny first update.
+This is my first update.

+This is my second edit on github.